mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 ...
 ~~~

-The teensy 3 has a watchdog, which is enabled by default.
+The Teensy 3 has a watchdog, which is enabled by default.
 This will cause the
 chip to reset if the watchdog is not reset frequently.
 We do not want to worry
-about the watchdog in this example so we are just going to disable it by
+about the watchdog in this example so we are going to disable it.
+This involves
-disabling interrupts, unlocking the watchdog (so it can be configured) then to
+disabling interrupts, unlocking the watchdog (so it can be configured) then
 disable it before enabling interrupts again.
 You can read more about how to
 configure the watchdog on page 463 of the programmers manual.